For Better or For Worse by Lynn Johnston for June 17, 2012

 31. Missing large

-clgray about 12 years ago
+clgray over 12 years ago

 I remember playing scrub baseball in the 80’s…yes, kids still played outdoors, back then.